 *undue hardship usually means that the service provider would have to prove that they do not have the ability to pay for the accommodation for this individual, or that the accommodation would create a risk to health and safety.

 What if I have been denied accommodation and feel that I have been discriminated against?

 A claim of discrimination or harassment can be brought to the Human Rights Tribunal of Ontario (HRTO) by filing an application.
 The HRTO handles all new human rights applications under the Ontario Human Rights Code and is the decision-making body for all applications claiming a violation of human rights under the Code.

 The HRTO resolves applications by helping the parties settle the claim through its mediation process.
 If the parties do not agree to mediation, or mediation does not resolve the application, the HRTO holds a hearing to decide the application.

 As the HRTO has the power to hold hearings, make decisions and order remedies, it is a quasi-judicial adjudicative agency.
 The decision-makers are called Vice-chairs, Members or adjudicators.
 All HRTO decision-makers are impartial and neutral with experience, knowledge and training in human rights law and issues.
 The HRTO also has staff who process applications.

 Persons who want to make an application to the HRTO may ask for advice from the Human Rights Legal Support Centre (HRLSC).
 The Centre is independent of the HRTO and offers free services throughout the province, giving legal advice and other assistance to individuals who believe that another individual, an organization, corporation, or government agency or department has violated their rights under the Code.
-The HRLSC has produced a PowerPoint presentation on How to file a human rights application at the Human Rights Tribunal of Ontario.
+Click here for a Guide on Preparing and filing a Human Rights Application

 People may also get help from other legal clinics, a private lawyer or a paralegal, or may choose to file an application on their own.